Global deal reached to limit powerful greenhouse gases

-Nations have reached a deal to limit the use of greenhouse gases far more powerful than carbon dioxide in a major effort to fight climate change.
+Nearly 200 nations have reached a deal, announced Saturday morning after all-night negotiations, to limit the use of greenhouse gases far more powerful than carbon dioxide in a major effort to fight climate change.

-The talks on hydrofluorocarbons, or HFCs, have been called the first test of global will since the historic Paris Agreement to cut carbon emissions was reached last year.
+The talks on hydrofluorocarbons, or HFCs, were called the first test of global will since the historic Paris Agreement to cut carbon emissions was reached last year.
 HFCs are described as the world's fastest-growing climate pollutant and are used in air conditioners and refrigerators.
+Experts say cutting them is the fastest way to reduce global warming.

-The agreement announced Saturday morning, after all-night negotiations, caps and reduces the use of HFCs in a gradual process beginning in 2019 with action by developed countries including the United States, the world's second worst polluter.
-More than 100 developing countries, including China, the world's top carbon emitter, will start taking action in 2024.
+The new agreement, unlike the broader Paris one, is legally binding.
+It caps and reduces the use of HFCs in a gradual process beginning by 2019 with action by developed countries including the United States, the world's second-worst polluter.
+More than 100 developing countries, including China, the world's top carbon emitter, will start taking action by 2024, when HFC consumption levels should peak.

-A small group of countries including India, Pakistan and some Gulf states pushed for and secured a later start in 2029, saying their economies need more time to grow.
-That's two years earlier than India, the world's third worst polluter, had first proposed.
+A small group of countries including India, Pakistan and some Gulf states pushed for and secured a later start in 2028, saying their economies need more time to grow.
+That's three years earlier than India, the world's third-worst polluter, had first proposed.

+"It's a very historic moment, and we are all very delighted that we have come to this point where we can reach a consensus and agree to most of the issues that were on the table," said India's chief delegate, Ajay Narayan Jha.

 Environmental groups had hoped that the deal could reduce global warming by a half-degree Celsius by the end of this century.
 This agreement gets about 90 percent of the way there, said Durwood Zaelke, president of the Institute for Governance and Sustainable Development.